laravelnigeria/website/readme.md

           processCssUrls: false
        })
        .browserSync({
-          proxy: 'laravelnigeria.dev' // Use Laravel Valet to make sure this matches or use whatever you have the hostname set as.
+           // Use Laravel Valet to make sure this matches.
+From the root of your app, run: $ valet link laravelnigeria
+          proxy: 'laravelnigeria.dev'
        });
     ```